lbr-stack/fri/README.md

 # Fast Robot Interface
-The Fast Robot Interface library allows for hard real time communication to the KUKA LBR Med, see KUKA's [paper](http://www.best-of-robotics.org/pages/publications/KUKA_FRI_from_WS_Proceedings_ICRA2010.pdf).
+The Fast Robot Interface (FRI) library allows for hard real time communication to the KUKA LBR Med, see KUKA's [paper](http://www.best-of-robotics.org/pages/publications/KUKA_FRI_from_WS_Proceedings_ICRA2010.pdf).
 This folder contains the C++ client side library to setup the UDP connection to the LBR Med.
 However, hard real time is only supported if the FRI is compiled on a real time OS.

-**TODO** Real time system support?
 ## Build and Installation
 Other than what KUKA provides, our FRI comes with CMake support.
-This allows for cross-platform compatability.
-The build and installation steps for Linux, and Windows, are listed below.
+This allows for cross-platform compatability, therefore, the [Cross Platform Build and Installation](#cross-platform-build-and-installation) instructions are the same for Linux and Windows.
+However, the prerequisites are differntly obtained.
+How to obtain the prerequisites is explained in [Linux Prerequisites](#linux-prerequisites) and [Windows Prerequisites](#windows-prerequisites), respectively.
+### Linux Prerequisites
+Skip any of these if already satisfied.
+* Install Git.
+In a terminal, run `sudo apt install git`
+* Install CMake.
+In a terminal, run `sudo apt install cmake`
+### Windows Prerequisites
+Skip any of these if already satisfied.
+  * Install the new Windows Terminal.
+Search for `Microsoft Store` in Start and open it.
+Therein, search for `Windows Terminal`, and install it.
+  * Install Chocolatey by following the [instructions](https://chocolatey.org/install).
+  * Install Git.
+In an administrative Windows Terminal, run `choco install git`.
+  * Install CMake.
+In an administrative Windows Terminal, run `choco install cmake`.
+Add CMake to your Path.
+Therefore, search for `Edit the system environment variables` in Start, and open it.
+Open `Environment Variables...`, and double click on `Path` under System variables.
+Click on `New`, and add `C:\Program Files\CMake\bin` (usually CMake is installed there, might differ).
-### Linux and Windows
+### Cross Platform Build and Installation
-**TODO** explain prerequisites.

-**TODO** Windows: new windows terminal, choco, git, cmake

-**TODO** Linux: git, cmake

 Clone this repository
 ```shell
 git clone https://github.com/KCL-BMEIS/FastRobotInterface.git